25 Oct 2021 by Olga Brighton

 Read also: Top 10 Exotic Foods to Try In Turkey

-Turkey is one of the remaining few places on Earth where you can buy kilims, rugs, carpets, and jewellery crafted in the ancient Turkish traditions.
-And with all that shopping, a holiday to Istanbul or Ankara necessitates taking out travel insurance to protect your purchases from loss or theft.
+Turkey is one of the remaining few places on Earth where you can buy kilims, rugs, carpets, and jewellery crafted in the ancient traditions.

 The key advice given by most travel experts is to make sure you buy travel insurance as soon as you book any part of your trip.
 It’s essential to have travel and medical cover in place so you are protected against emergencies that may occur during your trip, or even certain events before you travel that may prevent you from going.
 Many policies now include Coronavirus emergency medical expense cover if you contract the virus while on your trip, including Globelink, so it’s worth reviewing the reliable travel insurance policy options we offer.